 Ever since publishing my post on getting rich by predicting the future, I've been trying to think of more money making ideas.
-After all, it's much better making tons of money from an investment than working for a living so you can relax, avoid rush hour traffic, spend time with your kids, travel, exercise, buy anything you want, and live a longer and happier life!
+After all, it's much better making tons of money from an investment than working for a living.
+This way, you can relax, avoid rush hour traffic, spend time with your kids, travel, exercise, buy anything you want, and live a longer and happier life!

-One of my largest financial regrets was not buying Seattle and Portland area property over the past 10 years.
+One of my largest financial regrets was not buying Seattle and Portland area property between 2001 – 2012, while I was working in finance.
 I had been consistently visiting both cities every quarter to see clients from 2001 – 2011 and marveled at how much cheaper their real estate prices were compared to San Francisco's.

 Unfortunately, I didn't invest because the idea of being an absentee landlord of a $400,000 property felt like too much work, even though I believed $400,000 could turn into $800,000 within 10 years!
 Totally illogical for me not to do anything.